Costco at Westgate West Shopping Center

 We are Listening!

-Since submitting our project application in November 2021, we have been meeting with neighbors, community groups, and interested stakeholders to share our vision for a modern and sustainable warehouse and to listen to the community’s interests and concerns about the project.
-We continue to work with our consultants and City staff on further project refinements.
+The proposed Costco warehouse at the Westgate West shopping center is approaching an important milestone.
+On Tuesday, October 22, at 6:00 p.m., the project will be reviewed by the San Jose City Council for project approval.
+Since submitting our project application in November 2021, we have met with neighbors, community groups, and interested stakeholders to share our vision for a modern and sustainable warehouse and to listen to the community’s interests and concerns about the project.

 In direct response to the community’s concerns, Costco has agreed to numerous project changes, including: